 These controls work the same way inside the Local Adjustments panel.
-One difference is that, since a local adjustment is actually a layer that sits on top of your global adjustments, ON1 HDR 2021 provides you with a number of blending options for each adjustment.
+One difference is that, since a local adjustment is a layer that sits on top of your global adjustments, each adjustment has its own blending options.
 Blending modes determine how the selected layer blend with the items below it in the image stack.